rutsmata/grace-pace-race/step-by-step.md

 7. Create folder components within src folder
 8. Create ArticleList component and use props
-9. Import the Component in App.jsx and use in the jsx 9.1 <NavBar>{JS expressions only can be used in the {} props; statements such as if, for …is not allowed}<NavBar/>
+9. Import the Component in App.jsx and use in the jsx 9.1 <NavBar>{JS expressions (function expression, arrow functions) only can be used in the {} props; statements (function declaration) such as if, for …is not allowed.
+Ternary operator is possible}<NavBar/>
 9.2 <NavBar articles={articles}/> - we create property articles which data are the object articles from the assets folder.
 We could have as many as properties, described one after another
 9.3 The ArticleList Component may now accept props.
-At the HTML code we may use properties again thus cascading down to another level, e.g Article.js
+At the HTML code we may use properties again thus cascading down to another level, e.g Article.jsx
+10. Create Article.jsx Component which is meant to be reused
+11. Hook - adds new functionality to a Component
+11.1 useState: 2:01:43 - we create create as many states as needed within a Component.
+The initial value could also be null or undefined
+Note: Every Component is pre-rendered should any of its states is changes